 Chancey Rouse, Program Director

 Chancey graduated from the University of North Carolina at Chapel Hill in May 2012 with a B.A. in history and political science.
 After being very involved with nonprofit work in college, she abandoned her plans to go to law school in order to follow her passion and work in the nonprofit sector full-time.
-She is excited about joining the Nourish International team as a program associate.
+She first joined Nourish in July 2013 as a program associate.
 In her spare time she enjoys reading, volunteering, and exploring the local restaurant scene with friends.

 Emily Fields, Development Coordinator

 Emily graduated from the George Washington University with a B.A. in Human Services and a dedication to serving non-profits with powerful missions.
 During her five years in the nation’s capital, Emily had the honor of serving at a number of non-profits focusing her support on fundraising, event planning, communications, and all-manner of development needs.
 Emily finds her passion in building relationships and growing resources to support organizations with inspiring causes and effective programs and services.
 She is a proud member of the Association for Fundraising Professionals and looks forward to joining the Triangle’s Chapter.
 She currently resides in Raleigh, North Carolina and enjoys crafting, trying out new recipes, volunteering, and live music.

 Alli graduated from the University of Southern California in May of 2013 with a BA in International Relations with concentrations in International Development and Global Gender Issues.
 After graduation, Alli volunteered in Northern Peru developing a Women’s Empowerment program for a local non-profit.
 She is excited to help Nourish students have a similarly life changing international experience.
 In her free time, Alli loves hiking, reading, cooking and spending time with friends and family.